ANSSI-FR/Open-ISO7816-Stack/README.md

 To select the target for which the firmware has to be compiled you have to follow those steps :

-1. In the main directory open the Makefile and uncomment the lines corresponding to your target :
+1. In the main directory open the Makefile and uncoment the lines corresponding to your target :

 ``` shell
 # Target can be stm32f407, stm32f411.